tombarton/botbuilder-forms/README.md

   ]
 ```

 A working example can be found in `examples/entities.js`.
+Simple run `npm install` and `node examples/entities`.

+### Examples

+The following examples are available:

+#### Basic

+Basic form flow without LUIS entities.
+Run with `node examples/basic`.

+#### Entities

+Similar form flow to 'Basic' example, however, it makes use of the `entityCheck` helper to process any entities LUIS has identified.

 ### Tests